jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 #### What is similar?
 What is different?

-An `AttributeError` occurs when there is a reference to a name in an object from outside the object and the name does not exist e.g. `object.name` while a `NameError` occurs when there is a reference to a name within an object and there is no prior definition of the name e.g. `name`
+An `AttributeError` occurs when there is a reference to a name in an object from outside the object and the name does not exist e.g. `humans.wings` while a `NameError` occurs when there is a reference to a name within an object and there is no prior definition of the name e.g. `wings`

 What is similar between `ModuleNotFoundError`, `AttributeError` and `NameError`?

 > NOTE
 >
-> In python `=` is used to assign names to objects, so if we have this line `five = 5`, it means we can later refer to the number `5` with the name `five`, the equality sign `==` on the other hand is used to check if two things are equal e.g. `5 == 4` means we want to know if `5` is equal to `4`
+> In python `=` is used to assign names to objects, for example `five = 5`, means we can later refer to the number `5` with the name `five`, the equality sign `==` on the other hand is used to check if two things are equal e.g. `5 == 4` means "is `5` is equal to `4`?"

 ### <span style="color:orange">**REFACTOR**</span>: make it better